 Unfortunately for Mehta, his insurance policy did not cover such additional expenses.
 So, he had to pay these out from his own pocket.
 Some days later, his friend Raghav paid him a visit.
 During their conversation, Raghav got to know how Mehta had to pay for hospitalisation expenses on his own.
 That’s when Raghav introduced him to a certain benefit health insurance product, known as hospital cash plans.

 Here are all the answers he offered to Mehta’s questions and you should know too.

-How are they of value to me?
+How are hospital cash plans of value to me?

-Furthermore, Hospital cash plans pay you a pre-defined, fixed amount per day, throughout your period of hospitalisation.
+Furthermore, hospital cash plans pay you a pre-defined, fixed amount per day, throughout your period of hospitalisation.
 Unlike indemnity-based health insurance, it is not based on the concept of reimbursement.